Medical expert of the article

 - fetometry;

-- dopplerometry of uteroplacental and fetal-placental blood flow.
+- Doppler ultrasound of uteroplacental and fetoplacental blood flow.

-The methods of choice for the treatment of diseases of the abdominal cavity, pelvic organs and retroperitoneal space in women during pregnancy are minimally invasive interventions under ultrasound control.
-With large neoplasms, cystic drainage is performed with ultrasound control according to Seldinger, with aspiration of the contents and its further cytological analysis.
+The methods of choice for treating diseases of the abdominal cavity, pelvic organs and retroperitoneal space in women during pregnancy are minimally invasive interventions under ultrasound control.
+In case of large neoplasms, cystic drainage with ultrasound control according to Seldinger is performed, with aspiration of the contents and its subsequent cytological analysis.

 In children, a spleen cyst can develop at completely different age stages: from the first few years of life to adolescence.

-What triggers cysts in children?
-Often the "culprits" are past illnesses - in particular, viral pathologies, infectious mononucleosis, as well as injuries.
+What triggers the appearance of cysts in children?
+Often, the "culprits" are past illnesses - in particular, viral pathologies, infectious mononucleosis, and injuries.
 A considerable percentage of spleen cysts are congenital diseases.

-Such neoplasms are not in all cases indications for surgical intervention.
+Such neoplasms are not always an indication for surgical intervention.
 Treatment tactics depend on the size of the cyst, on the existing complaints and symptoms.
-Currently, operations in childhood are performed using a laparoscopic technique, which allows for high-quality removal, facilitates the postoperative period and accelerates rehabilitation.
-[11]
+Currently, operations in childhood are performed using laparoscopic techniques, which allow for high-quality removal, ease of the postoperative period and accelerate rehabilitation. [ 11 ]

-It is especially important for children to preserve the spleen, which provides the immune status of the growing organism.
+For children, it is especially important to preserve the spleen, which ensures the immune status of the growing organism.
 Therefore, whenever possible, doctors select the most gentle treatment.

-Most often, spleen cysts during the neonatal period are detected by chance - for example, during a preventive ultrasound examination.
-There are usually no external manifestations of pathology, they do not resort to surgical removal, choosing a wait-and-see tactic: the operation is prescribed only for large neoplasms, when there is a threat of malfunctioning of the organ and nearby structures.
+Most often, spleen cysts in the neonatal period are detected accidentally - for example, during a preventive ultrasound examination.
+There are usually no external manifestations of pathology, surgical removal is not resorted to, choosing a wait-and-see tactic: surgery is prescribed only for large neoplasms, when there is a threat of improper functioning of the organ and nearby structures.

-The spleen is responsible for the immune defense, forming and maintaining it in the child.
-At the moment, it is already known that it is in this organ that antibodies are formed against various pathogenic microorganisms that enter the bloodstream.
+The spleen is responsible for immune protection, forming and maintaining it in the child.
+At the moment, it is already known that it is in this organ that antibodies are formed to various pathogenic microorganisms that enter the bloodstream.
 In addition, the spleen takes part in the hematopoietic process and the synthesis of a specific protein substance - a peptide that damages bacterial cells.

-To avoid complications, surgeons must do their best to preserve the organ.
-Splenectomy is performed only if there is compelling evidence, and even then at a more mature age.
+To avoid complications, surgeons must do everything possible to preserve the organ.
+Splenectomy is performed only if there are compelling indications, and then only at a more mature age.

 Forms

-There are three main options for the development of a spleen cyst: parasitic, true and false.
-A pseudo cyst of the spleen is formed as a result of a peculiar reaction of the splenic tissues to an inflammatory reaction provoked by injuries, acute circulatory disorders in the organ.
+There are three main variants of spleen cyst development: parasitic, true and false.
+A false spleen cyst is formed as a result of a specific reaction of the spleen tissues to an inflammatory reaction caused by injuries, acute circulatory disorders in the organ.

-True and false neoplasms refer to nonparasitic pathologies - that is, those whose development is not provoked by the invasion of parasites into the body.
-[12]
+True and false neoplasms are non-parasitic pathologies, that is, those whose development is not provoked by the invasion of parasites into the body. [ 12 ]

-The parasitic cyst of the spleen is most often represented by echinococcosis, cysticercosis, less often - alveococcosis.
-The parasites enter the organ with the blood - hematogenous.
-Lymphogenous ingestion is also possible, but extremely rare.
-The development of echinococcosis is usually slow, gradual, lasting for several years without any special symptoms.
-Over time, the spleen greatly increases in size, pushing back nearby organs, while the splenic parenchyma atrophies.
+Parasitic cyst of the spleen is most often represented by echinococcosis, cysticercosis, less often - alveococcosis.
+Parasites penetrate the organ with blood - hematogenous route.
+Lymphatic penetration is also possible, but extremely rare.
+The development of echinococcosis is usually slow, gradual, occurring for several years without any special symptoms.
+Over time, the spleen greatly increases in size, displacing nearby organs, while the splenic parenchyma atrophies.
 The appearance of other pathological signs is associated with the reaction of other organs to cystic growth.

-Echinococcal cyst of the spleen is most often found in people engaged in agriculture and veterinary medicine.
-In this case, echinococcus is able to infect not only the spleen, but also the liver, lungs, and brain.
+Echinococcal cyst of the spleen is most often found in people involved in agriculture and veterinary medicine.
+At the same time, echinococcus can affect not only the spleen, but also the liver, lungs, and brain.

-A less common parasite that causes a similar pathology is the Schistosoma blood fluke, the causative agent of schistosomiasis.
+A less common parasite that causes a similar pathology is the blood fluke of the genus Schistosoma, the causative agent of schistosomiasis.

-A schistosomal cyst of the spleen is characterized by dermatitis (when parasites enter the skin), fever, intoxication, splenomegaly, eosinophilia, damage to the intestines and the urogenital system.
-The symptomatology of the disease is mainly associated with the immune-allergic reaction of the body to the parasitic invasion.
+Schistosomiasis splenic cyst is characterized by dermatitis (when parasites enter the skin), fever, intoxication, splenomegaly, eosinophilia, intestinal and urogenital system damage.
+Symptoms of the disease are associated mainly with the immune-allergic reaction of the body to the parasitic invasion.

-Nonparasitic cysts of the spleen are less common than parasitic cysts.
-True formations have connective tissue walls, with an inner lining of endothelium or epithelium.
-A false neoplasm is devoid of such a lining and is represented only by a connective tissue wall.
-However, such a distinctive feature is rather arbitrary, since under certain conditions the endothelial lining is prone to atrophy.
+Non-parasitic splenic cysts occur less frequently than parasitic ones.
+True formations have connective tissue walls, with an internal lining of endothelium or epithelium.
+A false neoplasm lacks such a lining and is represented only by a connective tissue wall.
+However, such a distinctive feature is quite conditional, since under certain conditions the endothelial lining is prone to atrophy.

-A true spleen cyst can have a different rate of development and is manifested by mild dull pain with a feeling of heaviness on the left under the ribs.
-The pain often radiates to the area of the left shoulder and shoulder girdle, to the scapula.
-As the volume of education increases, the symptomatology worsens, since neighboring organs are pushed aside.
+A true splenic cyst can develop at different rates and is manifested by mild dull pain with a feeling of heaviness on the left side under the ribs.
+The pain often radiates to the left shoulder and shoulder girdle, to the scapula.
+As the volume of the formation increases, the symptoms worsen, since neighboring organs are displaced.

-The simultaneous formation of neoplasms in several organs at once is more characteristic of a neglected parasitic invasion.
-For example, a cyst of the liver and spleen can be combined in one organism.
-In such a situation, pathological objects have a number of common features, such as slow growth, prolonged latent course, which complicates differential diagnosis.
-It is very important to as accurately as possible find out the origin of the cystic element and establish its main characteristics.
+Simultaneous formation of neoplasms in several organs at once is more typical for advanced parasitic invasion.
+For example, a liver and spleen cyst may be combined in one organism.
+In such a situation, pathological objects have a number of common features, such as slow growth, prolonged latent course, which complicates differential diagnostics.
+It is very important to find out the origin of the cystic element as accurately as possible and establish its main characteristics.

-The term post-traumatic hematoma is associated not only with trauma, but also with spontaneous bleeding in patients with hemorrhagic diathesis, or with prolonged use of anticoagulants.
-At the very beginning, the hematoma looks like an anechoic fluid accumulation, which can acquire echogenicity during the formation of blood clots.
-Later, after liquefaction of the hematoma, a subcapsular cyst of the spleen with a heterogeneous structure may be found.
-Such formations take on the configuration of the organ and are prone to rupture and bleeding.
-[13]
+The term posttraumatic hematoma is associated not only with trauma, but also with spontaneous bleeding in patients with hemorrhagic diathesis or with long-term use of anticoagulants.
+At the very beginning, the hematoma has the appearance of an anechoic fluid accumulation, which can acquire echogenicity when forming blood clots.
+Later, after the hematoma liquefies, a subcapsular cyst of the spleen with a heterogeneous structure can be detected.
+Such formations take the configuration of the organ and are prone to rupture and bleeding. [ 13 ]

-A multicameral cyst of the spleen is most often parasitic (acquired) or epidermoid (congenital).
-Initially, these are single small simple cysts of the spleen with clearly defined cavities.
-But over time, they increase, their structure becomes more complicated, and calcification occurs.
-Membranes and partitions may appear in capsules, and multiplicity or multi-chamber is noted in about 20% of cases.
+A multi-chamber spleen cyst is most often parasitic (acquired) or epidermoid (congenital).
+At first, these are single small simple spleen cysts with clearly defined cavities.
+But over time, they increase in size, their structure becomes more complex, and calcification occurs.
+Membranes and partitions may appear in the capsules, and multiplicity or multi-chambering is observed in approximately 20% of cases.

 Pseudocysts are similar to most known congenital cystic neoplasms.
-It is possible to determine their true origin only in the course of histological examination, since they are devoid of an epithelial or endothelial layer.
-[14] The main reason for their appearance is traumatic injuries, hemorrhages or tissue ruptures, although the patients themselves do not always indicate a history of trauma.
+Their true origin can only be determined by histological examination, since they lack an epithelial or endothelial layer. [ 14 ] The main cause of their appearance is traumatic injuries, hemorrhages or tissue ruptures, although patients themselves do not always indicate a history of trauma.
 There are also descriptions of pseudocysts, the development of which is due to organ infarction, which is especially characteristic of patients with sickle cell anemia.
-Such formations, as a rule, have one chamber, surrounded by a smoothed, clearly defined wall, they are single, without signs of calcification.
-[15]
+Such formations, as a rule, have one chamber surrounded by a smoothed, clearly defined wall; they are single, without signs of calcification. [ 15 ]

 Complications and consequences